 Dan is a city slicker from St. Charles, IL (about an hour outside of Chicago).
 He studied labor relations and ran track and field at Cornell, where he was a 5 time Ivy League champion in the high hurdles.
 He enjoys live band karaoke, skiing, and searching Craigslist for lightly used cargo vans.
 He loves trips to Germany for Oktoberfest and traveling the country.
 He dreams of someday opening a brewery filled with hoppy IPAs.

 Chris started out as a part-time driver and warehouse manager working in Boston.
-After seeing what he was capable of, we were lucky to have him join our team full-time as our VP of HR and Employee Development in November of 2015.
+Chris is now at the forefront of our business operations and strives to make both the customer and employee’s Storage Squad experience enjoyable for all.
 Chris is an amateur stand up comedian whose personality makes him a perfect fit as our “people person.”
 Chris grew up with Dan in St. Charles, IL and was an all-state baseball pitcher.
-He went on to study Marketing at Illinois State University.
+He went on to study business and marketing at Illinois State University.
 Chris enjoys playing his guitar and is currently the leader of the Storage Squad Band.

 Griff Karth - VP of Sales & Customer Relations